luckydonald/pytg/README.md

 A Python package that communicates with the [Telegram messenger CLI](https://github.com/vysheng/tg), to send and receive messages and more.

+Telegram is an Whatsapp like Instant messenger, with clients for virtually every device you use.

 Works with Python  2.7 and 3

 > I really recommend to use Python 3, because of it's build in unicode support.